blu246/todo-app/notes.md

 ## dicussion
 <!-- - should "failed" state be done away with?
 Make the "failed" state apply to tasks that are not "done" by the end of the day? -->
+Next time, use vuex.
+To be fair, I didn't think the app would need it, but next time just use it instead of a bus.

 ## Todo
 - [ ] ---